• Share this on:

 Tips:

-• After sending all the requested information and materials, do not wait for a reply but plan an online meeting, or a visit to the buyer’s office, if the situation allows for it and you both feel comfortable travelling and meeting in person.
-In the meantime, your prospective buyer can then use your information to prepare inquiries, developments and orders.
+• After sending all the requested information and materials, do not wait for a reply but plan an online meeting, or a visit to the buyer’s office.
+In the meantime, your prospective buyer can use your information to prepare inquiries, developments and orders.

 • Read our study ‘Doing Business with European Buyers’ to learn how to effectively follow up on new contacts.

-• As online meetings will replace physical contact during the Covid-19 pandemic, it is wise to invest in a reliable WI-FI connection and the right software.
-Many popular online conferencing programmes such as Google meet and Zoom are free to download.
+• Invest in a reliable Wi-Fi connection and the right software so you can talk to potential buyers online.
+Many popular online conferencing programmes like Google MeetMicrosoft Teams and Zoom are free to download.

-Figure 3: If you get questions via email, always confirm within a day, even if it is just to announce that you will respond in more detail later.
+Figure 3: If you get questions via email, always confirm within a day, even if it is just to announce that you will respond more elaborately later.

-If you get questions via email, always confirm within a day, even if it is just to announce that you will respond in more detail later.
+Figure 3: If you get questions via email, always confirm within a day, even if it is just to announce that you will respond more elaborately later

 8. Find buyers via sector associations